If you’re a penny stock trader like I am, you’re always looking to see if a stock is a pump before you trade it.

 You will never find a stock in a pump and dump list which is not a penny stock.
 All the pump and dump stocks are penny stocks.
 This should be your number one rule.

-Penny stocks are the ones that are prone to those sort of manipulations.
+Penny stocks are the ones that are prone to those sorts of manipulations.
 Although it’s illegal and considered to be a crime.
 It still happens as of today, in order not to fall prey to them you have to conduct your own research.

 Don’t rely on what you’re hearing, look for your own information.
 According to Penny Stock Expert, only a handful of stock traders stay true to themselves when it comes to researching before trading.